About Queenstown Film Society

 History

 Over the years the technology we use has progressed from 16 mm and 35 mm film, to DVD and Blu-Ray.
-Today we screen our films digitally in high definition through the cinema's own projector, often using restored versions and occasionally in 3D.
+Today we screen our films digitally in high definition through the cinema's own projector, using restored versions of older movies.
+We occasionally in 3D too!

 Our raison-d'être may be to make non-mainstream movies accessible to everyone and to educate audiences in the art of film, but we also promote all types of film.
-In 2012 to celebrate Arrowtown's 150th birthday we organised, in cooperation with the New Zealand Film Archive, a series of free public screenings of historic local film clips dating back as early as 1905 – with live piano accompaniment.
+In 2012 to celebrate Arrowtown's 150th birthday we organised with the New Zealand Film Archive to hold a series of free public screenings of historic local film clips dating back as early as 1905 – with live piano accompaniment.
 These were seen by over 600 people.
 And for several years we held a short film showcase in which local amateur film-makers got the chance to show their films on the big screen.

 Scroll to Top